 Was decorating for Christmas easy this year?
 Could you quickly find what you were looking for in all of your boxes of holiday decorations?
 If you answered no then read on.
 I have some tips that you can implement now that will make next year’s decorating easier.
 Continue reading →

 I am not an early Christmas shopper.
 My children are grown as are my nieces and nephews.
 My list is shorter now than it was in the past.
 I prefer to wait until a couple of weeks before Christmas to do my shopping.
 I kick into hyper-drive, get organized and get it done.
 In the past I got caught up in the spirit of the season and blew my budget.
-Now I have a system for staying on track; a system that has worked well for about ten years.
+Now I have a system for staying on track; a system that has worked well for decades.
 It takes a lot of the stress out of shopping too.

 A common mistake people make when starting any type of project is to run out and buy the stuff they think that they need to accomplish the work.
 The container industry is very aware of this.
 They fill ads with bright colorful containers in January and in August.
 January is the most popular month for getting organized and August is when school starts.